-Today, One of the easiest ways to do log shipping from a Kubernetes cluster is by using fluent bit.
+Today, one of the easiest ways to ship logs from a Kubernetes cluster is by using Fluent Bit.

 Fluent Bit

-Fluent Bit is like the little brother of fluentd and is written in C and takes less resources, so it is the best fit for running as a Daemonset in Kubernetes for log shipping pod logs.
+Fluent Bit is the lightweight sibling of Fluentd.
+It is written in C, uses fewer resources, and is a great fit for running as a DaemonSet in Kubernetes to ship pod logs.

-Fluent bit also enriches the logs it is collecting from pods in kubernetes using a built-in filter called kubernetes which enriches the logs with the following information:
+Fluent Bit also enriches logs it collects from pods in Kubernetes using a built-in filter called kubernetes, which adds the following information:

 • Pod Name